 How hard was German compared with French, Russian or Welsh?

 How hard was German compared to the other languages I’d learned?
 I’d now say that there are several features of German that make it more difficult than Russian for a native English speaker.
 Fact is, though, at the time I found it quite a bit easier to get off the ground with German than Russian.
-Within six months, I’d say I’d reached a level that took me six months in Russian.
+Within six months, I’d say I’d reached a level that took me two years in Russian.

 Perhaps the relative ease with which I became a going concern in German was partly because I went to Germany for a long period relatively early in the day.
 Note, though, that I had a solid base before I did.
 It had been the same with Russian.
 That meant that I had something to work with when daily life hit me in my new surroundings.